 Annual events like ArtPrize adds to Grand Rapids' vitality.

 Photo by Experience Grand Rapids

 “But we were so confident about Grand Rapids, we convinced them,” Holzbach said.
 “We could see similar ingredients here that we saw come together in Austin – a sense of energy and opportunity.”
 This was around the time the “Grand Rapids Lip Dub”– a YouTube sensation garnering more than 1.6 million views – was made, so the two had plenty of evidence of the city’s vitality.
-“Now we invite our friends from around the world to come here, to events like ArtPrize, and they say, ‘Yes, I can see what you see in this place.’”
+As they invited friends from around the world to visit them in Grand Rapids, for events like ArtPrize, they often heard, “Yes, I can see what you see in this place.”

-Holzbach has harnessed the city’s energy and started two companies that he runs out of his home, Tiny World Tours, a boutique tour company, and The Plant at Kyle, a vacation and event property he manages in Austin.
+Holzbach harnessed the city’s energy and started two companies that he ran out of his home, Tiny World Tours, a boutique tour company, and The Plant at Kyle, a vacation and event property he manages in Austin.

 “This region is very unique – the things that are wonderful include the authenticity of the people, who are thoughtful, respectful and curious,” Holzbach said.

 Tech talent trades the hamster wheel for a sense of community

 More and more employees in the tech industry are also finding a place in West Michigan, including happy relief from the hamster-wheel mentality of companies in other parts of the country.